-For more intensive pediatric care, check out our pediatric blood volume calculator.
+For more intensive pediatric care, check out our pediatric blood transfusion volume.

 What is endotracheal intubation?

-Endotracheal intubation is a medical procedure in which a doctor, normally an anesthesiologist, inserts a special plastic tube - endotracheal tube, into the airways of a patient.
-Thanks to that, he achieves two major goals.
+Endotracheal intubation is a medical procedure in which a doctor, normally an anesthesiologist, inserts a special plastic tube – an endotracheal tube – into a patient's airways.
+Thanks to that, they achieve two major goals.

-Firstly, he assures that all of the air pumped during ventilation (e.g., with an ambu-bag) goes directly into the lungs of the patient.
+Firstly, they ensure that all of the air pumped during ventilation (e.g., with an Ambu bag) goes directly into the lungs of the patient.
 In comparison, when ventilating through a mask that we put on the patient’s face, there is a huge air leak.
 The air escapes through gaps between the mask and the patient’s face or goes through the throat into the patient’s stomach.

-- Open his or her mouth and move the tongue to the left with the laryngoscope.
+Open their mouth and move the tongue to the left with the laryngoscope.

-- Insert the laryngoscope further into the patient's mouth and try to make the entry to the patient's larynx visible (between his or her vocal cords).
+Insert the laryngoscope further into the patient's mouth and try to make the entry to the patient's larynx visible (between their vocal cords).

-- Try to place the end of ET tube inside the patient's larynx.
+Try to place the end of the ET tube inside the patient's larynx.

 Check whether the patient has been intubated correctly!
-It is an often mistake to accidentally place the ending of the endotracheal tube inside esophagus instead of larynx:
+It is a common mistake to accidentally place the end of the endotracheal tube inside the esophagus instead of the larynx:

-- Place your stethoscope on patient's stomach and check if you can hear bubbling-like noises.
-It means that air goes into the patient's abdomen and you need to intubate once more.
+Place your stethoscope on the patient's stomach and check if you can hear bubbling-like noises.
+It means that air is going into the patient's abdomen, and you need to intubate again.

-- Place you stethoscope on both sides of patient's chest.
-You should hear a symmetrical sound of air going through bronchi and fulfilling lungs.
+Place your stethoscope on both sides of the patient's chest.
+You should hear a symmetrical sound of air going through the bronchi and filling the lungs.

-- Use a capnograph, a device checking if patient exhales with air containing carbon dioxide.
-The exhaled air should have a higher level of carbon dioxide because it received it from blood flowing around alveoli inside the patient's lungs.
+Use a capnograph to check if the patient exhales air containing carbon dioxide.
+The exhaled air should have a higher level of carbon dioxide because it receives it from blood flowing around the alveoli inside the patient's lungs.

-It is often needed to intubate pre-term babies on the maternity ward as they have difficulties with breathing by themselves.
-Each case should be individually assessed.
-Check out our APGAR score calculator to find out more about assessing the infant's condition.
+It is often needed to intubate pre-term babies in the maternity ward as they have difficulty breathing alone.
+You should individually assess each case.
+Check out our APGAR score calculator to learn more about evaluating the infant's condition.

 Why is it important to choose the optimal size of the intubation tube?

 Insertion of an oversized tube may lead to a sore throat and bleeding gums.
-Keeping a too big ET tube inside patient's larynx for a more extended period can have more severe consequences: damage to the vocal folds, resulting in a change of one's voice and hoarseness, or a laryngospasm (potentially life-threatening contraction of vocal folds).
-Laryngospasm is dangerous especially after removing the ET tube because it is the only thing preventing total contraction of larynx and suffocation of the patient.
+Keeping an ET tube that's too big inside a patient's larynx for a more extended period can have more severe consequences: damage to the vocal folds, resulting in a change of one's voice and hoarseness, or a laryngospasm (potentially life-threatening contraction of vocal folds).
+Laryngospasm is dangerous, especially after removing the ET tube, because it is the only thing preventing total contraction of the larynx and suffocation of the patient.

-Undersized intubation tube will be ineffective in ventilating the lungs, because of air leaking around it and going e.g. to the patient's stomach.
-Too small endotracheal tubes also tend to slip out of the airway.
-It can give us a symptom of a sudden decrease in patient's saturation (hemoglobin oxygenation level), and we will not be able to hear the sound of air flowing inside the patient's lungs.
+Undersized intubation tube will be ineffective in ventilating the lungs because air will leak around it and go somewhere else, e.g., the patient's stomach.
+Endotracheal tubes that are too small also tend to slip out of the airway.
+It can give us a symptom of a sudden decrease in the patient's saturation (hemoglobin oxygenation level), and we will not be able to hear the sound of air flowing inside the patient's lungs.

 Uncuffed and cuffed ET tubes